upsy-co/heroku-confluent-restproxy-buildpack/README.md

 A `bin/run-confluent-restproxy` script will be created which will perform the following
 steps:

-* Will generate a `confluent.properties` file from the `CONFLUENT_PROPERTIES` environment variable, whose value must be JSON.
+* Will generate a `confluent.properties` file from the `CONFLUENT_PROPERTIES` environment variable.
+This variable must be a base64-encoded version of what you want the properties file to actually contain.

 * It will setup a trap to run `bin/kafka-rest-stop` on SIGINT, or SIGTERM.